ibbles/LearningUnreal/Procedural Content Generation PCG.md

 	- This will spawn [[Static Mesh]]es where that node's output points are [(2)](https://youtu.be/TbNZ4GKaTow?t=701).
 	- The spawned meshes are displayed in the [[Level Editor]].
 	- There is also a Debug node.
 Not sure what that does.
 - A: Inspect.
-The node's output is listed in the Inspect panel [(2)](https://youtu.be/TbNZ4GKaTow?t=570).
+The node's output is listed in the Attributes panel [(2)](https://youtu.be/TbNZ4GKaTow?t=570).
-	- The Inspect panel is a big table.
+	- The Attributes panel is a big table.
-	- (Is the Inspect panel named Attributes panel now?)
 	- The node gets yellow icon.